Levothyroxine Dosage Calculator

 - Muscle pains, joint pains;

 - In children - failure to thrive, lethargy;

 - Diastolic hypertension;

-- Bradycardia - a slow heart rate;
+- Bradycardia - meaning slow heart rate;

 - Dyslipidemia - increased LDL cholesterol level, increased TG (triglycerides) level.

-- Autoimmune disease - the patient's body produces antithyroid antibodies that attack the tissue of the thyroid - like Hashimoto disease, which is the most common cause of underactive thyroid in the United States;
+- autoimmune disease - the patient's body produces antithyroid antibodies that attack the tissue of the thyroid - like Hashimoto disease, which is the most common cause of underactive thyroid in the United States;

-- Radiation treatment - radiation in the neck, e.g., for treating lymphoma, may have a side effect such as thyroid destruction;
+- radiation treatment - radiation in the neck, e.g., for treating lymphoma, may have a side effect such as thyroid destruction;

-- Inflammation of the thyroid; and
+- inflammation of the thyroid;

 What is levothyroxine?

 A short note on that: levothyroxine in just a natural thyroxine's analog, manufactured in laboratories to get a thyroid medicine.
 One of the most important components of it is iodium.

 Levothyroxine was first synthesized in 1927 and is a proud member of- a list which contains drugs that are important not only for health reasons but are also essential in terms of public health, efficacy, cost-effectiveness analysis.
 And most important, they are evidence-based and safe.

 Hypothyroidism treatment.
 Starting dose of levothyroxine, levothyroxine side effects